christianvoigt/argdown/packages/argdown-parser/Readme.markdown

   - a name property
   - a run method
-  - or an argdownListener property
+  - or an argdownListeners property

 Example: